Tricentis/Customization-XBrowser/README.md

 **Introduction**

-   This is a Tosca Advanced Toolkit Package for those people who are very first user of Tricentis Tosca.
+   This is a Tosca(10.1) Advanced Toolkit Package for those people who are very first user of Tricentis Tosca.

-   **Tosca Advanced Toolkit Package** contains Toolkit Setup files and Artifacts for Tosca Advanced Toolkit installation.
+   **Tosca(10.1) Advanced Toolkit Package** contains Toolkit Setup files and Artifacts for Tosca Advanced Toolkit installation.

 **Installation-**

       To install the Toolkit Application, run Toolkit Setup Application as an Administrator.

 **During Installation Toolkit Application, will -**